hyperchris123/IdleFantasy/README.md

 ## Combat and dungeons

 Explore **20 dungeons** from the starter Farm all the way to late-game Fortress Ruins and beyond.
 Each dungeon has its own enemy roster, difficulty rating, and potential drops.
 Before you go in, the game tells you how your current gear stacks up.
-Choose from Melee, Ranged, or Magic — each style levels its own combat skills.
+Choose from Melee, Ranged, or Magic; each style levels its own combat skills.

 ## Quests